Createdd/Writing/2020/articles/pythonApi.md

 7. Create a Custom Policy written in json format
 8. Read through and copy a policy discussed here: [https://github.com/Miserlou/Zappa/issues/244](https://github.com/Miserlou/Zappa/issues/244)
 9. Scroll down to "My Custom policy" see a snippet of my policy.
-10. After pasting and modifying the json with your AWS Account Number, click the [Validate Policy] button to ensure you copied valid json.
-Then click the [Apply Policy] button to attach the inline policy to the group.
+10. After pasting and modifying the json with your AWS Account Number, click the "Validate Policy" button to ensure you copied valid json.
+Then click the "Apply Policy" button to attach the inline policy to the group.
 11. Create a user and add the user to the group
-12. Back at the IAM Dashboard, create a new user with the [Users] left-hand menu option and the [Add User] button.
+12. Back at the IAM Dashboard, create a new user with the "Users" left-hand menu option and the "Add User" button.
 13. In the Add user screen, give your new user a name and select the Access Type for Programmatic access.
-Then click the [Next: Permissions] button.
+Then click the "Next: Permissions" button.
-14. In the Set permissions screen, select the group you created earlier in the Add user to group section and click [Next: Tags].
+14. In the Set permissions screen, select the group you created earlier in the Add user to group section and click "Next: Tags".
 15. Tags are optional.
-Add tags if you want, then click [Next: Review].
+Add tags if you want, then click "Next: Review".
-16. Review the user details and click [Create user]
+16. Review the user details and click "Create user"
 17. Copy the user's keys
 18. Don't close the AWS IAM window yet.
 In the next step, you will copy and paste these keys into a file.
 At this point, it's not a bad idea to copy and save these keys into a text file in a secure location.
 Make sure you don't save keys under version control.